-You’ve got to try this Cream Creamy Cauliflower with Kale and Chickpeas recipe!
+You’ve got to try this Creamy Cauliflower Pasta with Kale and Chickpeas recipe!
 What’s not to love about a creamy yet light pasta dish that is packed with nutrition?
 We pair it with an excellent white wine from Paso Robles.
 Disclosure: The wine was provided as a complimentary sample.

 We hit the ball out of the park with this new Creamy Cauliflower Past recipe!
 OK, I know the Super Bowl is the big game coming up, but I’m a baseball guy at heart.